C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Introduction

-\begin{defn}[Coverage Hole] An obstacle-free uncovered region is said to be a coverage hole if it is surrounded by a) obstacles and b) covered regions. \end{defn}

-By following a certain coverage pattern (e.g., back-and-forth or spiral), it is possible that the robot sometimes bypasses uncovered secluded regions that are surrounded by obstacles and covered regions.
-If left unattended, these regions form coverage holes, as shown in Fig.~\ref{fig:bypass_part1}.
+A coverage hole is an isolated, obstacle-free, and uncovered region that is surrounded by obstacles and covered regions on all sides.
+While navigating a certain coverage pattern (e.g., back-and-forth or spiral), it is possible that the robot sometimes comes across such uncovered isolated regions, which if bypassed form coverage holes, as shown in Fig.~\ref{fig:bypass_part1}.
 Most CPP methods cover such holes later by return trajectories from distant regions, thus causing unnecessary overlaps, longer trajectory lengths and higher coverage times.
-To solve this issue, C$^*$ detects such secluded regions \textit{in situ} and covers them using TSP-based locally optimal coverage trajectories before resuming the back and forth search to cover the remaining area, as shown in Fig.~\ref{fig:bypass_part2}.
-This proactive strategy prevents the formation of coverage holes, thereby improves the coverage performance and provides user satisfaction and convenience.
+C$^*$ provides a proactive strategy to prevent the formation of such coverage holes.
+It detects such isolated regions \textit{in situ} and covers them using TSP-based locally optimal coverage trajectories before resuming the back-and-forth search to cover the remaining area, as shown in Fig.~\ref{fig:bypass_part2}.
+This proactive strategy prevents the formation of coverage holes, thereby improving the coverage performance and providing user satisfaction and convenience.